5 ways PR increases your credibility and brand profile

 A reality in your market

 If people don’t talk about you, you don’t exist.
 If they don’t have opinions of their user experience, customer experience, the value you offer, then your brand might as well not be there.

 The engagement you create via PR is thus crucial to your publics’ knowing that not only do you exist, but you are also an excellent choice in a field of competitors.
 How do you do this via PR?

-By social media conversations and engagement with all the communities you need to engage with.
-Those engagements make you a reality in the market and a brand worth trying or seeking out for those in search of services like yours.
+By social media conversations and engagement with all the communities, you need to engage with.
+Those engagements make you reality in the market and a brand worth trying or seeking out for those in search of services like yours.

 Comment and quotability

 Journalists write about trends and developments in business every day.
 While they have the broad brush of what is going on in the news, they cannot write real stories with real illustrations without connecting with the people that are making the news.